Author: Antonio Maria Guerra

-grissini’, one of the most famous specialties from the Italian city of Turin, were invented a long time ago to feed a sick young prince.
-Napoleon, the famous French Emperor, loved so much ‘le petits bâtons de Turin’, to establish a courier service to have them regularly delivered to Paris. (coming soon)
+‘Grissini’, one of the most famous specialties from the Italian city of Turin, were invented a long time ago to feed a sick young prince.
+Napoleon, the famous French Emperor, loved so much ‘le petits bâtons de Turin’, to set up a specific courier service to have this specialty regularly delivered to Paris.

 ‘Pretzel’ is a type of bread very common in Germany, Switzerland, Austria and in the Adige / Südtirol area.